TechieNK/cognizance-freshers-tasks/cognizance2020/cognizance2020/content/post/git_operation.md

 ## Basic Operations

-> the following is a summary of basic git operations:
+> The following is a summary of basic git operations:

 ### git add